zoemgr/CaloINN_modifications/README.md

 I trained a new binary classifier to distinguish between Geant4 and CaloINN-generated showers.

-It achieved similar performance with better balance between training and validation performances.
+It achieved similar performance with better balance between training and validation performances than the default one.

 ## Interpolation ability